$0 Colombia → Canada Express Entry Guide — Quick-Start Checklist

 Best Express Entry Resource for Colombian Tecnólogo Graduates with a WES Downgrade

 If you hold a Colombian Tecnólogo degree and WES assessed it as a two-year diploma, the Colombia → Canada Express Entry Guide is the most useful resource available for your specific situation.
 Generic Express Entry content — whether free YouTube videos or government website explanations — treats the WES evaluation as a single step without addressing how Colombian degree types interact with IRCC's equivalency system.
-The result: Tecnólogo graduates routinely lose 15 to 30 CRS points before they have even taken a language test, often without realizing it happened.
+The result: a Tecnólogo assessed below a bachelor's-level credential can lose roughly 22 CRS education points before skill-transferability effects, often without realizing it happened.
 This page explains what the downgrade costs you, which recovery options apply, and how the guide handles each.

 What WES Actually Does with a Colombian Tecnólogo